 Users that are targeted will be led to a phony webpage that may resemble the Netflix login page.
 The Netflix users will enter their account information and the fake website will claim that the user’s account has been suspended.
 A fake customer service number is provided and a “representative” recommends the user download the “Netflix support software,” which is remote login software that gives the fake representative full access to the user’s computer.

-“Netflix has a good reputation and scammers are taking full advantage of that,” says Steve J. Bernas, president & CEO of Better Business Bureau serving
+“Netflix has a good reputation and scammers are taking full advantage of that,” says Dennis Horton, director of the Rockford Regional Office of the Better Business Bureau.“Anyone could fall for this scam.”

 Here are some tips on how to avoid this scam and others like it: